Biden records on total lockdown, despite request to unseal purported Reade complaint

 The woman in the call does not mention Biden or sexual assault, but the timing fits with when Reade says she was forced out of her job following the alleged assault.

-Fox News' Chad Pergram and Brooke Singman contributed to this report.
+Fox News' Chad Pergram, Gregg Re and Brooke Singman contributed to this report.